Skip to content

 uint64_be

-Decodes the bytes given by b as an unsigned 64-bit number in big-endian format.
+Decodes the bytes given by b, starting at position position as an unsigned 64-bit number in big-endian format.

 Example: